johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 ### Other Performance Considerations

 While overlapping subclusters are functionally resolved, they hinder performance and should be avoided as much as possible.
 A way to do that is for each thread to work on clusters that are geometrically as far apart as possible.
-The points in the most widely separated clusters will be on opposite sides of the KdTree.
+The points in the most widely separated clusters will be on opposite sides of the k-d tree.

-The picker function that is used to provide a seed point for a new cluster has a selectionBias parameter that is used to select a path through the KdTree.
+The picker function that is used to provide a seed point for a new cluster has a selectionBias parameter that is used to select a path through the k-d tree.
 The thread number is used to create a selectionBias that chooses a seed point that is as far away as possible from the other thread.

 Another optimization is to mark each child branch in a node in the k-d tree with an index of a cluster that has used all of the points below.
 If a search for a cluster with the same index is performed, that branch can be skipped.
 However, if a search for a cluster with a different index is in progress, that branch still needs to be searched for only overlaps.

+### Performance Pothole
+There is one performace pothole with the current code that can cause extreme performance degradation.
+This happens when the search distamce is large relative to the area containing the data set such that the results will end up with just a few cluster.
+The requirement that a thread must search for a point in the cluster it's forming that have been taken by other clusters can result in cery large serch times in the k-d tree.
+This performace degredation is only present when running multithreaded.
+Running single threaded will resolve the issue.

+Doing dbscan clustering with such a large search region is, in general, not very usefull.
+However, it may not be avoidable depending on how the algorithm is used.
+There are several ways that this performance pothole could be mitigated which are being explored.

 ## Results

 The chart below shows how processing time diminishes with increasing thread.
-This data was taken on a 64-core Graviton processor on AWS.
-The performance flattens out above 32 threads, likely due to memory bandwidth and an increased number of overlapping sub-clusters.
+This performance data was taken on a 64-core Graviton processor on AWS.
+The performance flattens out above 32 thread, likely due to memory bandwidth and an increase number of overlapping sub clusters.
+The data set is 1600 artificially created groups of 4000 3-dimentional points each.
+The search region is chosen to identify those groups as clusters.
+This is the default settings in DBSCANtest.cpp.

 ![Multithreaded DBSCAN Performance](https://github.com/johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/blob/main/MTDBSCAN.PNG)